smhongok/diffbmp/README.md

 ## License

-Specify the appropriate license for the use or distribution of this project.
+Please do not distribute.
+This is for the purpose of anonymous review.

 ---